Jiyang-Xia/Jiyang-Xia.github.io/_pages/about.md

 # 🔥 News
 - *2025.05*: Oral presentation accepted for the 12th International Conference on Urban Climate (Session S1: Digital Twins, AI/ML, and Open Data Science for Urban Climate); presentation forthcoming.
-- *2025.03*: &nbsp;🎉🎉 Awarded the Doctoral Training and Development Support Fund by the University of Manchester!
+- *2025.03*: &nbsp;🎉🎉 Awarded the Doctoral Training and Development Support Fund by The University of Manchester!
-- *2025.01*  Appointed as a Graduate Teaching Assistant for The Natural Scientists Toolkit course (2024–2025) at the University of Manchester.
+- *2025.01*  Appointed as a Graduate Teaching Assistant for The Natural Scientists Toolkit course (2024–2025) at The University of Manchester.
 - *2024.11*: &nbsp;🎉🎉 My academic homepage is online!

 # 🗂 Projects